open-wc/open-wc/packages/karma-esm/README.md

 }
 ```

-To add support for experimental features that are normally handled by the typescript compiler, you can add extra babel plugins.
-Because typescript implements the legacy decorators proposal, you need to add the legacy flag and add class properties in loose mode:
+To add support for experimental features that are normally handled by the typescript compiler, you can add extra plugins:

   1. Install the plugins:
 ```bash